FLUX-SE/all_docs/en_US/spat_revolution_doc/10_Automation_10_3_OSC_Connections_Matrix.md

 <code>/source/[index]/aed</code> _Polar co-ordinates (azimuth, distance and elevation)_

-!> Take care to automate EITHER Cartesian OR Polar not both
+!> Take care to automate EITHER Cartesian OR Polar, not both.

 Sometimes, it is more convenient to have the [index] parameter as an argument of the OSC message.
 This option is available in the OSC Connections Matrix, namely Index as Arg.
-If this option is switched in, then the messages will be of the pattern;
+If this option is switched in, then the messages will be of the pattern

 <code>/source/xyz ifff</code>

-where i is an integer denoting the index of the target. f according to convention is a float denoting the values of the message.
+where <code>i</code> is an integer denoting the index of the target, and <code>f</code> according to convention is a float denoting the values of the message.

-For more details about the Spat OSC dictionary and its usage syntax please refer to Appendix D
+For more details about the Spat OSC dictionary and its usage syntax please refer to [Appendix C](Appendix_C_OSC_Table.md).

-The ouput rate allows to change how fast the engine react to OSC messages.
+The output rate allows changing how fast the engine react to OSC messages.
 The lower the value is, the more reactive Spat will be, but it will also increased the stress on the CPU.
-If you experienced some CPU overload when moving sources through OSC command you can try to increased the value.
+If you experienced some CPU overload when moving sources through OSC command you can try to increase the value.
-By default it is set to 5.0 ms.
+By default, it is set to 5.0 ms.

 ## OSC Connections Menu